-- 25% of the funds generated from tax revenue and licensing fees generated by the program would be available for the program.
+- 25% of the funds generated from tax revenue and licensing fees will be available for the program.

-- The 3R program would initiate a study to determine which areas have been impacted to determine which areas qualify.
+- The 3R program will initiate a study to determine which areas have been impacted to determine which areas qualify.

-- A state oversight board would consider and review proposals presented for assistance.
+- A state oversight board will consider and review proposals presented for assistance.